rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 I hope you can see now that your first language doesn't really matter as you will go on to learn many others if you become a working programmer.
-However, the way to knowledge can be smoother if you choose a language that doesn't clutter your path with unnecessary complications.
+However, the way to knowledge can be smoother if you choose a language that doesn't clutter your path with initially unnecessary complications.
 You are really learning how to solve problems with a computer.
 The language is incidental.

 Ruby is a good first language, as is Python.
 Either of those will help you get started.
 If you are going to learn by yourself look at the support communities